 Testing and Changing Your Smoke Alarm Battery

 It is recommended you test your alarms at least once a month to ensure they are working properly.
-If your smoke alarms are powered by a nine-volt battery, the battery should be replaced every 6 months, while the alarm itself should be replaced once every 10 years.
+If your smoke alarms are powered by a nine-volt battery, the battery should be replaced every 6 months, while the detector itself should be replaced once every 10 years.
 For 10-year lithium-powered smoke alarms, you won’t need to replace the battery.
-Instead, replace the entire alarm after 10 years have passed.
-If your alarm is hardwired into your home’s electrical system, replace the backup battery at least every 6 months and replace the smoke alarm itself once every 10 years.
+Instead, replace the entire alarm after 10 years from the manufacture date on the back of the alarm.
+If your alarm is hardwired into your home’s electrical system, replace the backup battery at least every 6 months and replace the smoke detector itself once every 10 years.

 Signs You Need to Replace the Batteries In Your Smoke Detector

-You’ll likely notice a high-pitched chirping noise coming from your smoke alarm if the batteries need to be changed.
-It is best to be proactive and change the batteries in your smoke alarms before that noise occurs.
+You’ll likely notice a high-pitched chirping noise coming from your smoke alarm when it is time for the batteries to be changed.
+It is best to be proactive and change the batteries in your smoke detectors before that noise occurs.
 When you change the batteries in one alarm, make sure you change the batteries in the rest of the alarms in your home as well.
 A helpful reminder to check your smoke alarms and change the batteries every 6 months is Daylight Saving Time.
-Check your fire alarms when you change your clocks.
+Check your smoke and fire alarms when you change your clocks.

 Installing smoke alarms will help keep you and your family safe.
-Browse our website to learn more about smoke alarms or other fire-related equipment such as fire escape ladders, fire extinguishers, disaster and security safes, and more!
+Browse our website to learn more about smoke detectors or other fire-related equipment such as fire escape ladders, fire extinguishers, safes, and more!